 The mission of the Alaska Music Archives is to gather, digitize and preserve the rich musical legacy of Alaska.
 The Archive has become a valued resource to the Performing Arts during our Virtual Season.

-Intermission Music is an initiative from the Alaska Music Archives dedicated to presenting a Virtual Season of music.
-Intermission Music is a survey of recordings from the past decade where new content is created from recent performances to provide much needed visibility for Alaskan performing arts groups.
+Intermission Music consisted of recordings from the past decade where new content was created from recent performances to provide much needed visibility for Alaskan performing arts groups.

-The Atwood Foundation has generously provided seed money to start gathering 2010-2020 performance recordings for the digital audio archive.
-Concurrently, we are producing the new audio/visual content for Intermission Music.
-We are focused on concert recordings from all performing arts groups who were active during the past decade
+The Atwood Foundation generously provided seed money to start gathering 2010-2020 performance recordings for the digital audio archive.
+Concurrently, we produced new audio/visual content for Intermission Music.
+We focused on concert recordings from all performing arts groups who were active during the past decade

 Here is our first offering from the archive of The Anchorage Symphony -